Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     --8<-- "examples/learning_section/jac_list.jac:23:26"
     ```

+!!! warning
+    Jac allows mixed data types in lists, but it’s best practice to use lists for homogeneous data types for better clarity and to reduce errors.

 ### The List Constructor
 It is also possible to use the **list()** constructor when creating a new list.